Jourdan0803/Stock-exchange/README.md

 In addition to limiting the server to run on different numbers of CPU cores, the testing strategy includes simulating varying levels of client-side concurrency.
 This is achieved by altering the number of client instances simultaneously sending requests to the server.

+### Adjusting Client Load:
+The number of concurrent client instances, referred to as ”instances”, is systematically varied during tests.
+This approach allows the evaluation of server performance under different levels of client request loads.

+### Simultaneous Request Dispatch:
+The method involves initiating multiple clients concurrently, each sending requests to the server at the same time.
+This setup mimics real-world scenarios where a server may face simultaneous incoming traffic from numerous sources